 At work, electricity causes about 300 related deaths each year.
 Sources: NSC, CPSC, OSHA.

 Think carefully before working on your electric service or before fixing any electrical appliances.
 For more information, go to:

 Your Cooperative works hard to keep outages to a minimum, but often weather and other circumstances are out of our control.
 It’s important to know the correct procedures for reporting an outage if one should occur.
 If your service is interrupted:

-The most efficient way to report outages 24 hours a day is to use our automated outage reporting number at (806) 741-0111 or toll free at (888) 741-0111.
+The most efficient way to report outages 24 hours a day is to use our automated outage reporting number at (806) 741-0111 or toll free at (888) 741-0111 or by texting.
 This system uses caller identification technology, so periodically update your information with the Cooperative and call from the outage location.
 If that is not possible, the system allows you to leave a detailed message about the outage location.

 By not calling, here’s what you could get into: